 You are also welcome to contact Healthy Horizons to learn more about corporate breastfeeding programs, how to set up your own lactation room/mother’s room, or even about which furniture and hospital grade pump is right for your office.

-Regardless of what state the company has offices in, employers providing a breastfeeding mother with a mother’s room, breastfeeding wellness program, and breaks for pumping milk during the day in a private and comfortable space will benefit from the appreciation of their employees knowing they are working in a supportive environment.
-Link
+Regardless of what state the company has offices in, employers providing a lactating parent with a lactation room, chest/breastfeeding wellness program, and breaks for pumping milk during the day in a private and comfortable space will benefit from the appreciation of their employees knowing they are working in a supportive environment.